 As a continuation of the One-Year Jewish Studies Program, Paideia and the Hochschule für Jüdische Studien Heidelberg have agreed on a joint M.A.
 Program in Jewish Civilizations.
 Upon the completion of the program in Stockholm, enrolled students can continue their curriculum in Heidelberg and will receive a Master of Arts degree from the HfJS.

 Students accepted to the M.A.
 Program have a possibility to apply for a number of scholarships.

 The 2020-2021 One Year Jewish Studies Program is open for applications!

 - Commitment to the renewal of European Jewish culture

 - Intellectual curiosity and documented academic experience (in any field)

 - Early deadline: January 31 (decision by March)

 - Final deadline: March 15 (decision by May)

-Due to the current exceptional situation the deadline has been extended to April 20
+Due to the current exceptional situation the deadline has been extended.

 The program is organized in cooperation with Paideia Folkhögskola.